Power, Envy, Shame, and Emptiness: The Dark Side of Narcissism at Work

 Subtypes of Narcissism and Their Workplace Impact

 Covert Narcissism: Vulnerable, or covert, narcissism, on the other hand, is characterized by hypersensitivity, insecurity, and resentment.
 These individuals are more likely to engage in passive-aggressive behaviors, subtle undermining, and indirect aggression (American Psychiatric Association, 2022; McLean Hospital, 2024).
+Individuals high in vulnerable narcissism also report notably higher levels of dispositional envy compared to other personality types (Krizan & Johar, 2012).
 Research indicates that covert bullying is often more damaging than overt forms, as it is less visible and can leave targets questioning whether the mistreatment occurred, particularly when there are no witnesses (Björkqvist, Österman, & Lagerspetz, 1994; Einarsen, Hoel, & Notelaers, 2009).
-Victims may experience profound self-doubt and a diminished sense of self-worth, as the ambiguity of covert aggression makes it harder to identify, address, and seek support for (Leymann, 1996; Nielsen & Einarsen, 2012).
+Victims may experience profound self-doubt and a diminished sense of self-worth, as the ambiguity of covert aggression makes it harder to identify, address, and seek support for (Durvasula, 2015; Leymann, 1996; Nielsen & Einarsen, 2012).
+This is one reason reality‑undermining tactics (“gaslighting”) can be so destabilizing in covert abuse: it is not only denial of events, but the added suggestion that the target is irrational, “too sensitive,” or unreliable in their perception and memory.

 Malignant Narcissism: Malignant narcissism, first described by Erich Fromm (1964) and later expanded by Otto Kernberg (1984), is a severe form of NPD marked by antisocial, paranoid, and sadistic features.
-Individuals with malignant narcissism lack empathy, manipulate and exploit others, and may derive pleasure from the suffering of others (Kernberg, 1984; Fromm, 1964).
+Individuals with malignant narcissism lack empathy, manipulate and exploit others, and may derive pleasure from the suffering of others (Fromm, 1964; Kernberg, 1984).
 In the workplace, they are capable of highly destructive behaviors, including sabotage, intimidation, and criminal acts.
-Although not a formal DSM-5 diagnosis, malignant narcissism is recognized as a significant risk factor for extreme workplace bullying and organizational harm (Kernberg, 1984; Fromm, 1964).
+Although not a formal DSM-5 diagnosis, malignant narcissism is recognized as a significant risk factor for extreme workplace bullying and organizational harm (Fromm, 1964; Kernberg, 1984).
+Empirical studies further confirm that narcissistic traits characterized by antagonism, sadism, and psychopathy, the hallmarks of malignant narcissism, are predictive of aggression, manipulation, and destructive organizational outcomes (O’Reilly et al., 2014; Miller et al., 2017).
+In these more severe patterns, risks may extend beyond the workplace relationship itself into retaliatory behaviors when the person is confronted or when a target attempts to exit the system (e.g., smear campaigns, legal threats, stalking-like pursuit), which is why safety planning and documentation are often crucial (Hecker, 2024).

 The Interplay of Narcissism, Psychopathy, and Sociopathy

 While NPD is a primary driver of workplace bullying, it is important to recognize the roles of related personality disorders, such as psychopathy and antisocial personality disorder (ASPD), commonly referred to as sociopathy.
-The prevalence of psychopathy in the general adult population is estimated at 4.5%, though this rate varies depending on the measurement tool and sample (Coid et al., 2009).
-Using the Psychopathy Checklist-Revised (PCL-R), which is considered the gold standard, the prevalence is approximately 1.2% (Coid et al., 2009).
+The prevalence of psychopathy in the general adult population is estimated at approximately 1%, though this rate varies with the assessment method and population studied (Neumann & Hare, 2008; Coid et al., 2009).
 Psychopathy is more commonly diagnosed among men and is associated with traits such as egocentricity, lack of empathy, and manipulative behavior.
-However, recent research indicates that psychopathy in women may be significantly underreported due to assessment biases and differences in behavioral expression.
-Individuals with psychopathic traits are more likely to engage in relational and verbal aggression, manipulation, and social exclusion, which can make psychopathy less visible and less likely to be detected by standard diagnostic tools (Forouzan & Cooke, 2005; Boddy, 2024; Wynn et al., 2012).
+However, recent research indicates that psychopathy in women may be significantly underreported due to assessment biases and differences in behavioral expression (Forouzan & Cooke, 2005).
+Individuals with psychopathic traits are more likely to engage in relational and verbal aggression, manipulation, and social exclusion, which can make psychopathy less visible and less likely to be detected by standard diagnostic tools (Boddy, 2024; Wynn et al., 2012).

 In corporate leadership, individuals with psychopathic traits are significantly overrepresented, with some studies suggesting that as many as 12% of senior leaders display psychopathic traits (Babiak & Hare, 2006).
 This makes psychopathy up to twelve times more common among executives than in the general population.
 Individuals with psychopathic traits are capable of causing immense harm to organizations, as their lack of empathy and propensity for manipulation can lead to unethical decisions, financial losses, and widespread employee suffering (Babiak & Hare, 2006).